General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Disorders of articulation manifest in the form of incorrect pronunciation, particularly of consonants. | |
+• Speech sound disorders are the most common communication disability in young children and manifest in the form of incorrect pronunciation, particularly of consonants.
+They differ in etiology, severity, and outcome. | |

-• Treatment varies and determining evidenced-based practices is an active area of research. |
+• Treatment of speech sound disorders varies depending on a number of factors, including etiology, type, and severity.
+Determining evidence-based practices is an active area of research. |

-Childhood apraxia of speech is controversial and is defined by the American Speech-Language-Hearing Association’s position statement as “a neurologic childhood (pediatric) speech sound disorder in which precision and consistency of movements underlying speech are impaired in the absence of neuromuscular deficits.”
-A survey of speech-language pathologists revealed little agreement on its diagnostic criteria despite its frequent diagnosis and treatment (20).
-The term speech sound disorders as defined by the International Expert Panel on Multilingual Children’s Speech includes “any combination of difficulties with perception, articulation/motor production or phonological representation of speech segments (consonants and vowels), phonotactics (syllable and word shapes), and prosody (lexical and grammatical tones, rhythm, stress, and intonation) that may impact speech intelligibility and acceptability” (International Expert Panel on Multilingual Children’s Speech).
-Therefore, speech sound disorders can refer to difficulty with articulation, phonology, motor speech, or childhood apraxia of speech (34).
+The term “speech sound disorder” as defined by the International Expert Panel on Multilingual Children’s Speech includes “any combination of difficulties with perception, articulation/motor production or phonological representation of speech segments (consonants and vowels), phonotactics (syllable and word shapes), and prosody (lexical and grammatical tones, rhythm, stress, and intonation) that may impact speech intelligibility and acceptability” (International Expert Panel on Multilingual Children’s Speech).
+Therefore, speech sound disorders can refer to difficulty with articulation, phonology, or motor speech.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.